 7 questions to ask the client after a pitch

-Despite greater economic confidence being reported in the press, companies are still using competitive tenders and pitches to assess whether they have the ‘right’ suppliers for their business.
+With economic confidence weakening over recent months, companies are increasingly using competitive tenders and pitches to reassess whether they have the ‘right’ suppliers for their business.
 For some that means finding cheaper providers, for others it means seeking a different skill-set, product offering or added value.

 Typically clients like to have several bids to choose from, although of late we’ve seen bigger initial invite lists being approached for a pitch.
 During the pitch process the client then scales down to a shortlist of three or four to compete in the final stages.